Views of Lyndon LaRouche and the LaRouche movement: Environment and energy

-Meštrović says LaRouche follows Vladimir Vernadsky in seeing the human mind as a force transforming the biosphere into a higher form, the noösphere.
-LaRouche favors a highly industrialized civilization reaching for innovation and interplanetary colonization.
-The movement says that the theory of man-caused global warming prevents the development of emerging economies.
-It also says the top level organizations in the command structure of the environmental movement include the World Wildlife Fund, headed by Prince Philip, the Aspen Institute, and the Club of Rome.
+Meštrović says LaRouche followed Vladimir Vernadsky in seeing the human mind as a force transforming the biosphere into a higher form, the noösphere.
+LaRouche favored a highly industrialized civilization reaching for innovation and interplanetary colonization.
+The movement said that the theory of man-caused global warming prevents the development of emerging economies.
+It also said that the top level organizations in the command structure of the environmental movement include the World Wildlife Fund, headed by Prince Philip, the Aspen Institute, and the Club of Rome.

 According to Chip Berlet, "Pro-LaRouche publications have been at the forefront of denying the reality of global warming".
 The LaRouche movement's 21st Century Science & Technology magazine has been called "anti-environmental" by Mother Jones magazine.
 LaRouche publications denounced the concept of a nuclear winter, the theory that nuclear war could lead to global cooling, as early as 1983, calling it a "fraud" and a "hoax" popularized by the Soviet Union to weaken the U.S. Some of the movement's ideas were later adopted by the Wise use movement.
 The LaRouche movement opposed ratification of the Convention on Biological Diversity, which failed in the U.S. Senate in 1994.